What is Social Forestry?

 The programmes that the Centre runs include a wide range of activities – woodland management, coppice and greenwood crafts, tree nursery, working on the allotments, managing the apiary, making, siting and monitoring bird boxes, making outdoor furniture and maintenance of the site and buildings.

 The Centre sees this productive work as a vital part of its Social Prescribing programmes.
 One of its key descriptions of its work is “person centred but task based.”
 It is good to get people out of doors, to socialise and to enjoy the experience but it is important that, at the end of the day, participants should be able to step back and see that they have achieved something visible and beneficial – to the Centre, to people, to the environment or to wildlife.

 The Centre is self-financing and does not receive any funding apart from the income it generates from the services it provides.

-The Centre is also a leading provider of training for people who want to deliver Social Forestry and runs 4 day level 3 OCN courses.
+The Centre is also a leading provider of training for people who want to deliver Social Prescribing and runs level 3 OCN courses.
 It recognises that cost is a limiting factor for many people and so fees are kept to a minimum and free camping and all food is included.